josephmontes/VAA/README.md

     - Xander Bogaerts: 0.325
     - Andrew Benintendi: 0.344
     - Jose Ramirez: 0.367
-  - Despite a decrease in ability from season to season, all of these hitters have displayed an ability to hit that more difficult type of 4-Seam Fastball, so there is reason to believe that they are able to replicate that performance to some extent in a future season, but it is interesting how most of them have not done that in 2023
+  - Despite a decrease in ability to hit this 'good' 4-Seam Fastball from season to season, all of these hitters have displayed an ability to hit that more effective type of 4-Seam Fastball, so there is reason to believe that they are able to replicate that performance to some extent in a future season, but it is interesting how most of them have not done that in 2023

-### List of batters on both lists where 'g_wOBA' increased from season to season
+### List of batters on both lists whose 'g_wOBA' increased from season to season

 | Season    |   Player Name      | wOBA   | g_wOBA | b_wOBA | d_wOBA |
 |-----------|--------------------|--------|--------|--------|--------|